yanshu/pisa/doc/pid/PID.md

 ```
 such that it can be evaluated via pythons `eval()` function.
 In the function
 definitions, `numpy` (as `np`) and `scipy.stats` can be used.
+* `PID_scale` (default: 1): Systematic parameter, scales *all* PID functions
+ by this factor.
+Reflects the fact that particle ID might be more or less
+ effective than assumed.
+Note that `PID_scale != 1` will lead to losing or
+ generating additional  events if the `unkn` channel is not enabled!
+* `PID_offset` in GeV (default: 0): Systematic parameter, shifts all PID
+ functions in energy.
+Stands for the possibility that particle ID, which can
+ usually be described by a step-like function, might become effecive at higher
+ (lower) energies than assumed.

 ### PIDServiceKernelFile